 Volunteers are needed to staff the welcome desk at the FAU Harbor Branch Ocean Discovery Visitors Center.
-After being closed for a year and a half due to COVID-19, we are excited to relaunch our public programs and welcome volunteers back at the end of this summer!

 The Visitors Center is a destination where the community can come to learn about the research conducted by FAU Harbor Branch marine scientists and engineers.
 The welcome desk attendant has a very important job; as the first person to receive guests entering the Visitors Center, they are responsible for making a great first impression and promoting our offerings.
 The attendant’s primary duties include greeting guests as they arrive, collecting basic visitor tracking data, providing information about current outreach programs, keeping a watchful eye on the Visitors Center while staff members are busy, and assisting with various organizational tasks as needed.

 In addition to being a part of our outreach team, volunteers will receive a complimentary Immersion Tour, 15% off at the FAU Harbor Branch Gift Shop, and access to special events.

 The Visitors Center is open Tuesday - Saturday from 10- 4 pm.
 The welcome desk attendant is required to fulfill a minimum of one three-hour shift each week (10 am - 1 pm or 1 pm - 4 pm).
 If you would like to volunteer but are unable to do so on a regular basis, other opportunities may be available.
 The number of visitors that come to the center each day is highly variable.
 While some days are very busy, others are quiet; volunteers must be able to remain seated at the welcome desk for the entirety of their shift and be prepared to greet visitors as they arrive.
 For this reason, volunteers are encouraged to bring a book or other quiet activity and will have access to a computer with internet to use during slow periods.